SmartSLA/smartsla-backend/doc/cli.md

 - host: default is localhost
 - port: default is 9200
 - type: the data type to reindex.
-Possible values: organizations
+Possible values: organizations, software

 ### Role